 Documents to be submitted:

 - Curriculum Vitae (short CV in PDF or Word document, maximum 3 pages, maximum 10 MB in file size)

 - One Letter of Recommendation (PDF or Word document, maximum of 10 MB in file size)

 - Academic Records (students only) (combined in one PDF or Word document, maximum 10 MB in file size)

 *Please note that in order to apply for any of the Advanced Human Rights Courses, you are required to use a Google Gmail account.

-Applications for this course closed on 16 October 2020.
+Applications for this course close on 12 July 2021.

 Overview of previous courses